Elementary school hosts “gift-card drive” to raise donations for victims of Spartanburg apartment fire

-Fire officials tell us it they’re sure it was set on purpose.
+Fire officials tell us that they’re sure it was set on purpose.

 The flames destroyed the apartments of 17 families where 19 children lived.